 Simply keeping track of experiments is no easy task.
 The notes can be dated, but this doesn't overcome ambiguities when a number of experiments are being done at the same time.
 Sometimes it is better to identify experiments by number rather than by date.

 Once upon a time a lot was written about the need to keep notes in ink in bound notebooks.
 (I wrote most of mine in pencil and kept them in manila folders.)
-Now it seems clear that the best approach is to keep laboratory notes on a computer, most probably a notebook computer.
+Now, for many people the best approach seems to be to keep laboratory notes on a computer.
 Not only do computers solve the storage problem, but search programs allow finding most anything in a few seconds.
-At the same time, the storage capacity of computers is so high that one can keep a pdf file of every paper you have read and have virtually instantaneous access.
-Although I have not yet tried one, it looks like a tablet notebook computer is ideal for science students.
-Because when they are in tablet mode, they are the size of a pad of paper, they are convenient to use in the laboratory for following a written protocol and for noting data and observations.
+At the same time, the storage capacity of computers is so high that one can keep a pdf file of every paper you have carefully read and have virtually instantaneous access.

 No matter how the notes are being kept, the notes for each experiment or roughly each day's work need to contain the following: